jonasnorlund/apim-hack-cicd/docs/solution7.md

 For the complete file, see [docs/ch7-AddressAttribute.cs](ch7-AddressAttribute.cs)

 Commit the changes and then click Publish Branch.
+This should trigger the dev deployment workflow.

 ### Create a Pull Request
 Login to your GitHub account and navigate to the repository.

+Navigate to Settings --> Branches.
+Under Branch protection rules, click the edit button next to "main".
+In the protect matching branches section,  *uncheck* the "Do not allow bypassing the above settings".
+Then click the "Save changes" button.
+This will enable us to merge a Pull Request without approval (since you're doing this hack individually, you will not have anyone who can approve your changes)

 On the repo home page, you will see a prompt to create a Pull Request<br>
 ![run](img/ch7-6.png)